Virus fight at risk as world's medical glove capital struggles with lockdown

 “If we get to the point where there is a shortage of gloves, that’s going to be a huge problem because then we cannot draw blood safely, we cannot do many medical procedures safely.”

-MARGMA is considering rationing due to the “extremely high demand,” its president Denis Low said.
+MARGMA is considering rationing due to the “extremely high demand,” its president Denis Low told Reuters.
 “You can produce as many gloves as you can but then there’s nothing to pack them into.”

 Under normal circumstances, Top Glove can meet less than 40% of its own packaging needs.
 For the remainder, it said just 23% of suppliers have gained approval to operate at half strength.